booknite/instagram-update-emailer/README.md

 ### Email Notification Content
 When a new post is detected, you’ll receive an email with the following details:

-*Subject: '[Instagram Username]' made a new Instagram post today!
+*Subject*: `Instagram Username` made a new Instagram post today!

-Body: The message will include a link to the Instagram profile with the new post:
+*Body*: The message will include a link to the Instagram profile with the new post:

-Check it out at '[Instagram Profile URL]'*
+Check it out at `Instagram Profile URL`

 ## Author